Economic history of World War I: Russia

 The Russian economy was far too backward to sustain a major war, and conditions deteriorated rapidly, despite financial aid from Britain.
 By late 1915 there was a severe shortage of artillery shells.
-The very large but poorly equipped Russian army fought tenaciously and desperately despite its poor organisation and lack of munitions.
+The very large but poorly equipped Imperial Russian Army fought tenaciously and desperately despite its poor organisation and lack of munitions.
 Casualties were enormous.
 By 1915, many soldiers were sent to the front unarmed, and told to pick up whatever weapons they could from the battlefield.

-The onset of World War I exposed the poor administrative skills of the czarist government under Nicholas II.
+The onset of World War I exposed the poor administrative skills of the tsarist government under Nicholas II.
 A show of national unity had accompanied Russia's entrance into the war, with defense of the Slavic Serbs the main battle cry.
 In the summer of 1914, the Duma and the zemstva expressed full support for the government's war effort.
 The initial conscription was well organized and peaceful, and the early phase of Russia's military buildup showed that the empire had learned lessons from the Russo-Japanese War.
 But military reversals and the government's incompetence soon soured much of the population.
 Enemy control of the Baltic Sea and the Black Sea severed Russia from most of its foreign supplies and markets.